Hampton Roads, Virginia Eviction Laws

 The property is uninhabitable.

 As a landlord, it’s your responsibility to ensure your property meets all applicable health and safety codes.
-If you fail in this regard, a Virginia tenant has several options, including the option to withhold further rent payments.
+If you fail in this regard, a Virginia tenant has several options, including the option to withhold further payments.

 So, if a tenant withholds rent due to your failure to maintain the property, the eviction will fail.